KEY FACTS

 Kokoda Trail Military Heritage Factors

-DVA-DFAT is responsible for Australia’s WW1 military heritage at Gallipoli and the Western Front.
+- DVA-DFAT is responsible for Australia’s WW1 military heritage at Gallipoli and the Western Front.

-Environment-DFAT PNG is responsible for our WW11 military heritage at Kokoda and the Pacific.
+- Environment-DFAT PNG is responsible for our WW11 military heritage at Kokoda and the Pacific.

-DVA is responsible for the Australian War Memorial (AWM) which is the custodian of Australia’s military heritage.
+- DVA is responsible for the Australian War Memorial (AWM) which is the custodian of Australia’s military heritage.

-Papua and New Guinea were Australian mandated territories in 1942 and shoulpd therefore be included within DVAs charter.
+- Papua and New Guinea were Australian mandated territories in 1942 and shoulpd therefore be included within DVAs charter.

-For reasons known only to Environment-DFAT officials the AWM has been excluded from the process of developing a Military Heritage Master Plan for the Kokoda Trail over the past 15 years.
+- For reasons known only to Environment-DFAT officials the AWM has been excluded from the process of developing a Military Heritage Master Plan for the Kokoda Trail over the past 15 years.

-DVA was also excluded from the process of recruiting a National Military Heritage Advisor for DFAT in PNG.
+- DVA was also excluded from the process of recruiting a National Military Heritage Advisor for DFAT in PNG.

-DFAT PNG advertised the position during the peak Christmas-New Year holiday period from 22 December 2017 – 8 January 2018.
-The advertisement was restricted to a small number of institutions who were closed during the holiday period.
-Both the AWM and the RSL were excluded from the process of tendering for the position.
+- DFAT PNG advertised the position during the peak Christmas-New Year holiday period from 22 December 2017 – 8 January 2018.
+The advertisement was restricted to a small number of institutions who were closed during the holiday period – both the AWM and the RSL were excluded from the process of tendering for the position.

-The successful applicant was a PNG based American anthropologist whose thesis for his Doctorate was ‘Ambivalent Empire” Indigenous and Colonial Historicities in the Trobriand Islands, 1832-1941’.
+- The successful applicant was a PNG based American anthropologist whose thesis for his Doctorate was ‘Ambivalent Empire” Indigenous and Colonial Historicities in the Trobriand Islands, 1832-1941’.

-The American anthropologist had no prior military historical credentials which was evident in his ‘Kokoda Track Military Heritage Management Plan’8F[i] where he stated:
+- The American anthropologist had no prior military historical credentials which was evident in his ‘Kokoda Track Military Heritage Management Plan’8F[i] where he stated:

-Those familiar with our military history are aware that ‘the UK, India, Fiji, China, Korea, Taiwan, etc’ were not involved in the Kokoda campaign or any other campaigns in Papua or New Guinea during the war!
+- Those familiar with our military history are aware that ‘the UK, India, Fiji, China, Korea, Taiwan, etc’ were not involved in the Kokoda campaign or any other campaigns in Papua or New Guinea during the war!

-The plan itself was a paltry 16-page document (with a liberal use of graphics to achieve this) which lacked the detail required of a proper Military Heritage Plan.
+- The plan itself was a paltry 16-page document (with a liberal use of graphics to achieve this) which lacked the detail required of a proper Military Heritage Plan.
 It provided no comfort that any real outcomes to protect, honour and interpret our wartime heritage across the Kokoda Trail would be achieved via that process.

-The project was hijacked under the cover of Covid and with the funds being directed to a ‘World War Galleries’ project at the National Museum and Art Gallery which has a low visitation rate – those who do visit are motivated by the diverse cultural history of the ‘land of a thousand tribes’.
+- The project was hijacked under the cover of Covid with the funds being directed to a ‘World War Galleries’ project at the National Museum and Art Gallery which has a low visitation rate – those who do visit are motivated by the diverse cultural history of the ‘land of a thousand tribes’.

-The significance of the 80th anniversary of the Kokoda campaign was therefore ignored.
+- The significance of the 80th anniversary of the Kokoda campaign was therefore ignored.

 Lest We Forget indeed!